 Robert's Kusan Trains Layout

-After acquiring Auburn Model Trains in 1954, Nashville, Tennessee-based Kusan-Auburn continued using the former American Model Toys (AMT) tooling to produce F-7 diesel locomotives, boxcars, boxcar kits, drop center flatcars, gondolas, refrigerator cars, stock cars, cabooses, passenger cars, Rail Diesel Cars and uncoupling ramps.
-The company designed an AC transformer so these trains could be sold in sets.
+After acquiring Auburn Model Trains in 1954, Nashville, Tennessee-based Kusan-Auburn continued using the former American Model Toys (AMT) tooling to produce F-7 diesel locomotives, 8000 series boxcars, 9000 series boxcars, boxcar kits, drop center flatcars, gondolas, refrigerator cars, stock cars, cabooses, passenger cars, Rail Diesel Cars and uncoupling ramps.
+The company designed an alternating current (AC) transformer so these trains could be sold in sets.

-Kusan later developed their own K-Series molds for train sets, Alco locomotives, four-wheel switchers, military rolling stock, boxcars, drop center flatcars, standard flatcars, gondolas, hoppers, tank cars, cabooses, DC power supplies, and cardboard signs and structures.
-They were the first to manufacture Atomic and Satellite trains.
-Special promotional outfits were made for Bexel Drugs and Gravy Train dog food.
-There were some prototypes that were not put into regular production.
+Kusan developed their own K-Series molds for train sets, Alco locomotives, four-wheel switchers, military rolling stock, boxcars, drop center flatcars, standard flatcars, gondolas, hoppers, tank cars, cabooses, direct current (DC) power supplies, two-rail track, display racks, and cardboard signs and structures.
+They manufactured Air Force, Atomic, Navy and Satellite trains.
+Special promotional outfits were made for Bexel drugs and Gravy Train dog food.
+Lower cost S-Series trains were made.
+Kusan also developed prototypes.

 The O-gauge tooling used to make Kusan trains has been owned by other companies.
 AMT, which incorporated in 1948, preceded Kusan.
 In 1954, AMT changed its name to Auburn Model Trains.
 The Kusan Corporation acquired Auburn later that same year and made toy trains as Kusan-Auburn.
 Kusan continued making trains in the United States until 1960, when production ceased due to poor sales.
-Kusan Electricos Trenes were produced and sold in Mexico during the 1960's.
+Kusan Electricos Trenes were produced and sold in Mexico from 1960 to 1968.

 Andy Kriswalus acquired the tooling from Kusan in 1967 and began producing a line of rolling stock under the Kris Model Trains name.
-In 1980, Williams Electric Trains obtained much of the former AMT-Kusan tooling from Kris.
+In the 1980's, Williams Electric Trains obtained much of the former AMT-Kusan tooling from Kris.
 For a time, Frank's Roundhouse produced rolling stock using some of the original molds.
-K-Line Trains purchased the old Kusan tooling from Williams in the mid-1980's.
-In 2002, Taylor Made Trucks sold a four-wheel Lionel switcher, as a load on one of their trucks, that was made from the former Kusan and Williams molds.
+K-LINE Electric Trains purchased most of the old tooling from Williams in the mid-1980's.
+In the early 2000's, Taylor Made Trucks sold trucks with loads that were made from the former Kusan/Williams/K-Line molds.
+Bachmann Trains (formerly Williams), Ready Made Trains (RMT) and Menards use some of the original tooling today.

 Home Site Map Lionel Layout Track Plan Accessory List Postwar Trains Updates Past Layouts Video Other Makers Awards Links For Sale Contact and Privacy